The Spies Sage Development Prize is an annual award worth $500 that will be given to a person who

 2009 Spies Prize: Michael Hansen

-system to use Sphinx, porting Sage's symbolics to Pynac, and his
+system to use Sphinx, porting SageMath's symbolics to Pynac, and his

 massive contributions to the combinatorics codebase, which led to the

-MuPAD-combinat community moving over to Sage.
+MuPAD-combinat community moving over to SageMath.
 Over the last 3 years,

-fixing bugs all over Sage, writing documentation, and restructing old
+fixing bugs all over SageMath, writing documentation, and restructing old

 hundreds of patches, and actively supporting users on the mailing